Li Qiang: Early life and education

 Li was born in the city of Rui'an, Zhejiang, in July 1959 in his maternal grandfather's house.
 Li's father, Li Xiju (李锡局), came from a poor family in Dong'ao Village, Caocun Town and worked as a government clerk and cadre when he grew up.
 His mother, Ruan Xiulian (阮秀莲), was from the township of Mayu (马屿镇), Rui'an, and made a living by selling pork when she was young.
 In his youth, Li was cared for by his maternal grandmother and other elders.
 He finished primary and secondary school in Mayu.
 He became a worker in the Irrigation Pump Station of Mayu in July 1976 at the age of 17 after graduating from secondary school, working there until 1977, and worked in the Third Tool Factory of Rui'an from 1977 to 1978.

 Li Qiang studied agricultural mechanization at the Ningbo Branch of Zhejiang Agricultural University (Note: His earlier resume claimed that he "graduated from Zhejiang Agricultural University (now Zhejiang University)".
 The Ningbo Branch of Zhejiang Agricultural University was a satellite independent college operated under the prefix of Zhejiang Agricultural University.
 It was renamed Zhejiang Wanli Vocational Technical College in 1999 and Zhejiang Wanli College in 2002.) from 1978 to 1982.
 He studied sociology by correspondence at the private China Sociology Correspondence University (中国社会学函授大学; defunct in 2021) in Beijing from 1985 to 1987.

 Li attended Zhejiang University for on-the-job graduate studies in management engineering from 1995 to 1997 and the Central Party School for on-the-job graduate studies in world economics from 2001 to 2004.
-He attended Hong Kong Polytechnic University from 2003 to 2005 and received an executive Master of Business Administration (EMBA) in 2005.
+He attended Hong Kong Polytechnic University from 2003 to 2005 and received an executive Master of Business Administration (MBA) in 2005.